|Main page - Polish armour / armoured trains / Nr.15 - Polish artillery - Steel Panthers - what's new - Links|

-Note: (W) marks external links to relevant Wikipedia articles.
-You can also find places on maps, clicking coordinates in Wikipedia.
+Note: W marks external links to relevant Wikipedia articles.

-The original armoured train "Śmierć" was created in August 1920 at Zieleniewski Factory in Cracov, and was assigned a number 23 (P.P.
-23 - Pociąg pancerny - armoured train nr 23).
-At that time, the Red Army had repelled the Polish and Ukrainian forces from eastern Ukraine and was advancing towards Lviv and Warsaw.
-In July 1920, the Polish headquarters ordered a haste construction of several new armoured trains, to compensate for units lost during withdrawal fights.
+Original armoured train "Śmierć" was created in August 1920 at Zieleniewski Factory in Kraków, and was assigned a number 23 (P.P.
+23 - Pociąg pancerny – armoured train nr 23).
+At that time, the Red Army had repelled allied Polish and Ukrainian forces from eastern Ukraine and was advancing towards Lviv and Warsaw.
+In July 1920, the Polish headquarters ordered a haste construction of several new armoured trains, to compensate for units lost during withdrawal.
 The Armoured Trains' Construction Management (KBPP) in Cracov raised two trains: the "Śmierć" and the "Bartosz Głowacki".
-The first train was being constructed under a name "Śmierć komunie" (Death to the communism), in a spirit of Soviet trains' names, like "Smiert' Direktorii" (Death to the Directory (W)) or "Smiert' parazitam" (Death to the parasites), but the Polish headquarters accepted only the name "Śmierć" (Death).
+The first train was being constructed under a name "Śmierć komunie" (Death to the communism), in a spirit of Soviet trains' names, like "Smiert' Direktorii" (Death to the DirectorateW) or "Smiert' parazitam" (Death to parasites), but the Polish headquarters accepted only the name "Śmierć" (Death).
 A commander, Lt.
 Henryk Amrogowicz and most of the crew came from a destroyed wide-gauge train P.P.5 "Piłsudczyk-szeroki".

 In August-September 1939, during a mobilization, the 1st Armoured Train Unit formed five trains, among them light armoured train Nr.
 15 of former stock of the "Śmierć" (the names were not used anymore officially).
-For many years it was believed in publications, that the train Nr.15 had a composition of two Austro Hungarian wagons armed with single 75 mm cannons, and one assault wagon.
+For many years it was believed in publications, that the train Nr.15 had a composition of two Austro-Hungarian wagons armed with single 75 mm cannons, and one assault wagon of the same origin.
 Such version was also initially present on our page.
-Only recently it has been researched and confirmed with newly revealed photos, that during the mobilization the train was given an other artillery wagon, armed with a 100mm howitzer, to strengthen its firepower.
-It is however not sure, if it retained both original artillery wagons.
-J. Magnuski claimed that it had three artillery wagons, but according to a regulation, an armoured train's composition was only two artillery wagons, with an appropriate number of crew.
-Also, there are no photos of a captured train that would show both original wagons.
+Only recently it has been researched and confirmed with newly revealed photos, that during the mobilization the train was given an other artillery wagon, armed with a 100 mm howitzer, to strengthen its firepower.
+It was first not sure, if it received the howitzer wagon in addition to two original artillery wagons (like in article by J. Magnuski), but newest research reveal, that this wagon replaced one of cannon-armed wagons already in 1930s, and the train retained a standard composition of only two artillery wagons.
+There are no photos of a captured train that would show its both original wagons.

 "Śmierć" ("Smierc" without Polish characters) means "Death".
-It is pronounced in English like: [ Shmy-air-tch ], but softer.
+It is pronounced in English like: [ Shmy-air-tch ].